GeorgePearse/GeorgePearse/README.md

 I studied Physics, then I became a Data Engineering Consultant (Flask + SQL + AWS for orchestration), then I joined a Computer Vision start-up (behold.ai) where I've done a mixed bunch.
 Set-up the Modern Data Stack but also focused on data-centric-ai via active learning (pytorch-lightning and BAAL) and corrupt sample discovery (cleanlab esk techniques).
 I've also recently become much more involved in the MLOps community.

+Soon to be joining BinIt as Lead ML Engineer. https://binit.ai/

 Over the next few months I plan to generalise further, potentially by learning a front-end framework like svelte.
 I want to build end-end ML apps, eventually for real problems but initially for toy ones.

 Keen to start consistently contributing to open-source projects too and to try the "rootski approach" and to try to build a small, revenue generating app, fully in the open.